ZGG2016/hadoop-website/General/Cluster Setup.md

 ## 4、Configuring Hadoop in Non-Secure Mode

-<font color="grey">Hadoop’s Java configuration is driven by two types of important configuration files:</font>
+> Hadoop’s Java configuration is driven by two types of important configuration files:

-<font color="grey">Read-only default configuration - core-default.xml, hdfs-default.xml, yarn-default.xml and mapred-default.xml.</font>
+> Read-only default configuration - core-default.xml, hdfs-default.xml, yarn-default.xml and mapred-default.xml.

-<font color="grey">Site-specific configuration - etc/hadoop/core-site.xml, etc/hadoop/hdfs-site.xml, etc/hadoop/yarn-site.xml and etc/hadoop/mapred-site.xml.</font>
+> Site-specific configuration - etc/hadoop/core-site.xml, etc/hadoop/hdfs-site.xml, etc/hadoop/yarn-site.xml and etc/hadoop/mapred-site.xml.

-<font color="grey">Additionally, you can control the Hadoop scripts found in the bin/ directory of the distribution, by setting site-specific values via the etc/hadoop/hadoop-env.sh and etc/hadoop/yarn-env.sh.</font>
+> Additionally, you can control the Hadoop scripts found in the bin/ directory of the distribution, by setting site-specific values via the etc/hadoop/hadoop-env.sh and etc/hadoop/yarn-env.sh.

 Hadoop 的 Java 配置是由如下两类文件驱动的：